Skip to content

 cloudwatch2

 6. We can also see other messages in our logs from the app.
+Return to the LogStreams and select the microservice pod.
 Enter "microservice" in the search bar, and expand one of the entries.
 This shows us the color received from the microservice and which pod sent that color to our frontend pod.

 messages